The community in Kigyayo evicted by Hoima Sugar Limited drinking Polluted water

-There is an urgent appeal for the Kikube and Hoima district Local governments administrations and the Hoima Sugar Limited, the company behind the eviction of 5000 people in Kijayo to make sure that they provide a regular and constant supply of safe and clean water to the landless communities evicted by Hoima Sugar Limited in Kijayo.
+There is an urgent appeal for the Kikube and Hoima district Local governments administrations and the Hoima Sugar Limited, the company behind the eviction of 5000 people in Kigyayo to make sure that they provide a regular and constant supply of safe and clean water to the landless communities evicted by Hoima Sugar Limited in Kigyayo.
 These people have lost their rights to water and their general human rights are being violated as they are forced to drink heavily polluted water.

-The Hoima Sugar Limited and the local government of Hoima and Kikube districts have failed to provide the communities in Kijayo, an area within the Sugar canes plantations that belongs to Hoima Sugar Limited.
+The Hoima Sugar Limited and the local government of Hoima and Kikube districts have failed to provide the communities in Kigyayo, an area within the Sugar canes plantations that belongs to Hoima Sugar Limited.
 Members of the Community have no access to safe water and they are being forced to drink polluted water and also rainwater.
 This water according to the Albertine Watch seems to be very contaminated and dangerous for human and animal’s consumption.

 Albertine Watch has a reason to ascertain that the water these communities are consuming fails to meet the World Health Organization’s Guidelines for drinking water quality.

-Kids from the nearby Kijayo camp playing in and drinking polluted water
+Kids playing in and drinking contaminated water

-The Albertine Watch conducted an investigation in Kijayo between January and April 2019.
-Communities of Kijayo told the Albertine watch they don’t have access to clean water.
+The Albertine Watch conducted an investigation in Kigyayo between January and April 2019.
+Communities of Kigyayo told the Albertine watch they don’t have access to clean water.
 There are great needs for drinking water, cooking and bathing water among others.
-The Albertine watch was told that it has become difficult for community to afford to buy water, they can’t afford to buy water.
+The Albertine watch was told that it has become difficult for the community to afford having water, they can’t afford to buy water.
 But they are spending a lot of money on water, which in some cases amounting to 50% of their daily earning.
 The communities are in most cases eating one meal a day instead of having both breakfast, lunch, and supper.
 Those who cannot afford to buy water drink and use water from the contaminated swamps which are not safe for their health.
 Some people drink water from swamp already contaminated.
 Others get water from the borehole even when molasses is seen visible on the water top.
 The only borehole is serving the entire communities.
 Some people use rainwater that contains small black particles.
 These people have no other choice when they cannot afford to purchase water from the Hoima Sugar Limited water tank.

-Backgrounds to the problems in Kijayo
+Backgrounds to the problems in Kigyayo

 In 2012, the incidence happened again.
 This time a total of 5000 people were forcefully evicted without eviction warrant and in absence of local, district authorities.
 The eviction was one that can be described as clandestine and murderous in nature.
 Peoples crops were raided, houses were burnt, many people were murdered and mass burial was conducted.
 The Royal guards used bulldozers, caterpillars, and tractors to destroy the community’s properties in order to dispose them off their land to clear ways for sugar canes growing by Hoima Sugar Limited.